 The River Wye is the second longest river in Wales but considered to be the most beautiful.
 It has been attracting tourists since the 18th century and the English poet, William Wordsworth, described it “of aspect more sublime”.

-The Wye Valley was designated an Area of Outstanding Natural Beauty (AONB) in 1971 due to its geology, wildlife and religious and industrial history.
+The Wye Valley was designated a National Landscape (formerly AONB) in 1971 due to its geology, wildlife and religious and industrial history.
 It straddles the border between Wales and England.

 Chepstow